Jordanw95/tax-service/README.md

 To maintain consistency and prevent rounding discrepancies in tax calculations, any calculated values (e.g., tax amounts) are immediately rounded to the nearest penny before storage.
-This approach eliminates floating-point arithmetic issues and ensures that line items will always sum perfectly to their totals, providing a reliable audit trail.
+This approach eliminates floating-point arithmetic issues and should ensure that line items will always sum perfectly to their total.